Hi everyone! My name’s Suzanne McDaniel.

 Then some things HAVE been easy… our house sold fast, we got the news today that our residency was approved (which is really short compared to the norm), we found land easily, etc… Plus, it’s the best weight loss method I’ve EVER tried.
 Who would have thought?
 Working hard all day and eating healthy really DOES work! 🙂

-You can read more about Suzanne and her family’s homesteading in Costa Rica adventure by visiting her blog, YHWH Leads.
+You can read more about Suzanne and her family’s homesteading in Costa Rica adventure by visiting her blog, YHWH Leads (link removed – blog not available).